Hawaii0821/FaceAttr-Analysis/README.md

 - [x] Parse the input script command.
 - [x] Try more famous models, such as ~~ResNet101~~, ~~DenseNet~~, ~~SKNet~~, ~~SGENet~~, ~~SENet~~, ~~GCNet~~.
 - [x] Customize the network structure for better performance.
+- [x] upload images in html and return the analysis result.

 More study notes on the [DailyNote.md](https://github.com/JoshuaQYH/FaceAttr-Analysis/blob/master/DailyNote.md)

 ## Usage